WOA-Project/SurfaceDuo-Guides/Install/RestoringBootloader.md

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

 If you caused modifications to Android™ system partitions and are not knowingly using Custom Trusted Boot certificates or do not know what we're talking about here but flashed a dual boot image onto your device, you need to revert this.
 Please see the dual boot guide for assistance first and foremost.
 Otherwise below's steps will brick your device.

-## What you will get

-A normal Surface Duo, with Android™ only.
-Just like you had it before installing Windows.
-If you haven't broke anything else in the meantime.
-Your data will be erased, please make backups if you need it before proceeding!

 # Steps